Rock climbing has significantly increased in popularity over recent years, and it’s not hard to see why!

 1. Tommy Caldwell

 We had to kick things off by discussing the legendary Tommy Caldwell.
 Tommy made himself a permanent spot in the ‘best climbers’ list by topping out the Dawn Wall.

-In fact, Cadwell has had a particularly challenging life.
-From a particularly difficult divorce to losing a finger,
+In fact, Caldwell has had a particularly challenging life.
+From a complicated divorce to losing a finger,

 However, he places number one on this list for a reason.
 In addition to being an incredible climber,

 His achievements in multiple climbing disciplines have made him a household name, he hasn’t let his unfortunate experiences get in the way of a thrilling life.